byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ### **Parent Module**:
 A module in which another module (the subject) is placed or located in the tree data structure of.
 In other words, that is "nesting" another module (the subject).

+### **Parsing**:
+The process of using tokens extracted from a Tridy statement to create an abstract syntax tree, and at the same time attempt to filter out Tridy code that is not syntactically-correct.

 ### **Raw Definition Clause**:
 A clause used as control flow for passing raw input through the Tridy interpreter.